Accessibility, Accommodations, ADA Section 504

 If the student's disability will impact housing location, please contact the director of housing, at 260.665.4646 for additional information.

-The goal of Academic Support Services is to assist all students to become efficient, self-confident, and independent learners.
-Please call Michelle Blank, director, academic support services at (260) 665-4179 or email@example.com for more information or to schedule an appointment.
+The goal of Academic Support is to assist all students to become efficient, self-confident, and independent learners.
+Please call Michelle Blank, Director, Academic Support at (260) 665-4179 or email@example.com for more information or to schedule an appointment.

 - Reviewing documentation for requests for reasonable accommodations (please note that requests for accommodations in student housing should still be presented initially to the director of housing, however, Michelle is available to consult on housing accommodation requests;

 - Accepting and assisting in investigating any grievances filed by students who believe they have been subjected to discrimination on the basis of disability;